Tuesday, March 1, 2011

 6 weeks

 My first trip abroad was to Italy.
-My husband and I landed at the Milan Malpenza Airport after flying all night, got into a rental car and drove for about an hour to our hotel.
+My husband and I landed at Milan Malpensa Airport after flying all night, got into a rental car, and drove for about an hour to our hotel.
 Seeing Italy for the first time was a pinch-me experience.
 I couldn't believe I was actually there.
 It was beautiful.
 My first impression of Northern Italy was that it reminded me of the foothills of Northern California.
 I immediately felt at home.
 Olive trees, rolling hills, and little villages sprinkled here and there—it was picture perfect.

 Looking back on that first day is funny to me now--not so funny then.
-We checked into our hotel, went up to our room and found out that they had accidentally put my husband in a single room.
+We checked into our hotel, went up to our room, and found out that they had accidentally put my husband in a single room.
 One twin bed.
 And in the bathroom—a tub, no shower.
 So I did what any sleep-deprived wife would do.
 I sat on the bed and cried, and said to him—well, you get the floor!

 Let me explain the tears.
 I found out all those years ago that I don't travel well on overnight flights.